jkclem/nhl-api-vignette/README.md

 ![](README_files/figure-gfm/unnamed-chunk-16-1.png)<!-- -->

 There doesn’t appear to be a clear relationship between those two variables, which I thought there might be.
-Some interesting finds, but none unexpected.
+Let’s look at data from another endpoint.

-Now let’s look at some stats for the total history of all teams who have played.
+Let’s get some stats for the total history of all teams who have played in the NHL.
 Note that some of these teams belong to the same franchise.
 I treat teams that belong to the same franchise as separate (e.g. the Colorado Rockies and the New Jersey Devils).
 I called `nhlAPI("teamTotals")` to get this data.